- Block B, 4,590 km2 onshore, located in the Dahomey Embayment

 Elephant has acquired a high-resolution aero gravity gradiometry survey, covering the entirety of Block B, performed by CGG (Fugro).
 Fieldwork and geophysical interpretation have also been completed, resulting in the identification of subsurface leads.

-Preparations are underway for acquisition of further 2D seismic data that will be used to further define the drill target, for the first exploration wells onshore in Benin.
+Acquisition of further 2D seismic data has been undertaken that will be used to further define the drill target, for the first exploration wells onshore in Benin.
 There are no well obligations during the first phase.